Partial inversion of the elliptic operator to speed up computation of likelihood in Bayesian inference: Hierarchical domain decomposition (HDD) method

-\textbf{Three examples of possible problem setups on Fig.~\ref{fig:HDDidea}} \begin{enumerate}[label=(\alph*)] \item Suppose the solution on the boundary $\partial\Omega$ (Fig. \ref{fig:HDDidea} (a)) is given.
-One is interested in the fast numerical approach which produces the solution $u\vert_{\gamma}$ on the interface $\gamma$.
-The solution $u\vert_{\gamma}$ depends on the right-hand side and $u\vert_{\partial\Omega}$, i.e. the solution on the external boundary $u\vert_{\gamma}=\Phi(u\vert_{\partial\Omega}, f)$; \item The solution in a small subdomain $\omega \subset \Omega$ is of interest (Fig. \ref{fig:HDDidea} (b)).
-To solve the problem in $\omega$ the boundary values on $\partial\omega$ are required.
-How to produce them efficiently from the global boundary data $\partial\Omega$ and the given right-hand side? \item The third possible problem setup is as follows.
+\textbf{Three examples of possible problem setups, shown in Fig.~\ref{fig:HDDidea}}, are the following: \begin{enumerate} \item Suppose the solution on the boundary $\partial\Omega$ (Fig. \ref{fig:HDDidea} (a)) is given.
+One is interested in the fast numerical approach which computes the solution $u\vert_{\gamma}$ on the interface $\gamma$.
+The solution $u\vert_{\gamma}$ depends on the right-hand side and $u\vert_{\partial\Omega}=g$, i.e. $u\vert_{\gamma}=\Phi(u\vert_{\partial\Omega}, f)$ with some mapping $\Phi$; \item Only the solution in a small subdomain $\omega \subset \Omega$ is of interest (Fig. \ref{fig:HDDidea} (b)).
+To solve the problem in a domain $\omega$ the boundary values on $\partial\omega$ are required.
+How to compute them efficiently from the global boundary data $\partial\Omega$ and the given right-hand side? \item The third possible problem setup is as follows.
 The solution on the interface or on a very coarse mesh (see Fig. \ref{fig:HDDidea} (c)) is required.
-How to compute this solution effectively without neglecting small scale features? \end{enumerate} Other properties of the HDD method are listed below \begin{enumerate} \item HDD allows one to compute $u_h(f_h,g_h)$ for $f_h$ given in a smaller space $V_H \subset V_h$. \item HDD provides the possibility of finding $u_h$ restricted to a coarser grid with reduced computational resources. \item HDD shows big advantages in complexity for problems with multiple right-hand sides and multiple Dirichlet data. \item HDD is easy parallelizable. \item If the problem contains repeated patterns (for instance, so-called \textit{cells} in multi-scale framework) then the computational resources can be reduced drastically. \end{enumerate}
+How can this solution be computed effectively without neglecting small scale features? \end{enumerate} Other properties of the HDD method are the following.
+The HDD allows one to compute $u_h(f_h,g_h)$ for $f_h$ given in a smaller space $V_H \subset V_h$.
+This could be useful, for instance, in multi-scale settings.
+The HDD provides the possibility to compute $u_h$ restricted to a coarser grid with reduced computational effort.
+The HDD shows big advantages in complexity for problems with multiple right-hand sides and multiple Dirichlet data.
+In this case both operators $\F_h$ and $\G_h$ are computed only once and then applied multiple times to $f_h$ and $g_h$.
+Due to the binary tree structure the HDD is an easily parallelizable method.
+If the problem contains repeated patterns (for instance, so-called \textit{cells} in a multi-scale framework) then the computational resources can be reduced drastically.